docker/index-cli-plugin/README.md

 **Note:** This repository is not an officially supported Docker project.

-# `docker index` Docker CLI plugin
+# `docker index` Docker CLI tool

-Docker CLI plugin to create image SBOMs as well as analyze packages for known vulnerabilities using the Atomist data plane.
+Docker CLI tool to create image SBOMs as well as analyze packages for known vulnerabilities using the Atomist data plane.

 ## Installation